 }

-But, that’s an awful lot of code, for just locking and unlocking a mutex.
-Luckily, there’s a nice simple
+But that’s an awful lot of code for just locking and unlocking a mutex.
+Luckily, there’s a nice, simple solution for that: the std::lock_guard

 class.
 The lock_guard